-According to the relevant World Bank 2020 analysis titled License to Compete: Reforming the Regulation of Professions in Croatia, more competition can be the engine of growth.
-This analysis refers to a World Bank survey according to which Croatia would have the greatest impact in terms of productivity growth among EU Member States.
-In particular, total factor productivity could increase on average by 5.7% if regulatory restrictiveness (protecting less productive firms from more productive and efficient firms) would be relaxed.
+According to the relevant World Bank 2020 analysis titled License to Compete: Reforming the Regulation of Professions in Croatia, more competition can be the growth engine.
+This analysis refers to a World Bank survey, which shows that Croatia would have the greatest impact in terms of productivity growth among EU Member States.
+In particular, total factor productivity could increase on average by 5.7% if regulatory restrictiveness (protecting less productive firms from more productive and efficient firms) were relaxed.
 Furthermore, services also provide critical inputs for manufacturing.
-In addition, the regulation of professions would also increase opportunities for workers, considering that restrictive licensing requirements shrink the pool of service providers by limiting who is eligible to operate and deterring firm entry and growth.
-The main reason for fragmented reform and challenging implementation of liberalization, the World Bank sees in vested interests of market incumbents, and this may be overcome by integrating regulatory actions and communicating the crosscutting nature of reforms.
-Following this topic, according to a World Bank analysis in 2023, Boosting Productivity to Ensure Future Prosperity in Croatia, there is a problem of services market inefficiencies as a consequence of regulations of professional services that are more stringent than the average among OECD countries - according to 2018 PMR Indicators.

-Such restrictions protect incumbent firms and raise entry costs thus affecting the productivity of Economy, considering that they reduce the availability of high-quality intermediate services for downstream firms.
+In addition, restrictive licensing requirements shrink the pool of service providers by limiting who is eligible to operate and deterring firm entry and growth.
+The main reason for fragmented reform and challenging implementation of liberalization, the World Bank sees in vested interests of market incumbents, and this may be overcome by integrating regulatory actions and communicating the cross-cutting nature of reforms.
+Following this topic, according to a World Bank analysis in 2023, Boosting Productivity to Ensure Future Prosperity in Croatia, there is a problem of services market inefficiencies as a consequence of regulations of professional services that are more stringent than the average among OECD countries, according to 2018 PMR Indicators.
+Such restrictions protect incumbent firms and raise entry costs, thus affecting productivity, considering that they reduce the availability of high-guality intermediate services for downstream firms.
 Therefore, the World Bank suggests reducing regulations that limit competition in the professional services market.
 This may result in increased productivity, allocation of resources, and reduced economic costs of market entry, along with positive spillover effects.
 This is why the World Bank highlights the role of institutions and policymakers in promoting competition.